top of page

 Lorenzo has received more than a dozen international awards, including from the United Nations.
 Among the most recent have been these:

-(1) The Audience Award for his 2023 documentary “In the Name of Gerry Conlon,” now showing in European film festivals and scheduled to be released in theaters globally in 2024.
+(1) The Audience Award for his 2023 documentary “In the Name of Gerry Conlon,” which was released in theaters globally in 2024.

 (2) Three of his images were selected by Greenpeace as Best of Greenpeace Images for 2023.
 You can see them here.